jup-ag/space-station/docs/2-apis/1-swap-api.md

 ---

 :::tip
-We recommend checking out our [v6 API](/docs/3-v6-beta/1-swap-api.md) for more reliability, performance and pricing.
+We recommend checking out our [v6 API](/docs/3-v6-beta/1-swap-api.md) for more reliability, performance and better pricing.
 :::

 We offer an API and an SDK, but, we recommend that integrators use our API.
 The API offers several benefits: